WestRidgeSystems/jmisb/api/fuzzing.md

 Input fuzzing
 =============

-jMISB has some input fuzzing support, using JQF.
+jmisb has some input fuzzing support, using JQF.

 It is integrated into maven, so you can do: